Privacy Policy

 possession).

-Processing is any activity that involves use of personal data.
-It
+Processing is any activity that involves use of personal

-transferring personal data to third parties.
+also includes transferring personal data to third parties.

 Sensitive personal